Source code for simvx.core.event_bus

 Two dispatch modes:

-* :meth:`emit` -- synchronous.
-Handlers run in registration order on the
+* :meth:`publish` -- synchronous.
+Handlers run in registration order on

-* :meth:`emit_deferred` -- queues the event.
+* :meth:`publish_deferred` -- queues the event.
 The queue is drained when

 Threading: the bus assumes a single-threaded engine.
 There are no locks.

-Calling ``emit`` from a non-main thread is undefined behaviour.
+Calling ``publish`` from a non-main thread is undefined behaviour.

 """